 This tutorial is made for those who have never used Xena.
 We will cover how to create a Visual Spreadsheet with gene expression, mutation, and copy number variation data.

-This tutorial assumes a basic understanding of
+This tutorial assumes basic knowledge of

-the goals of the the Cancer Genome Atlas (TCGA)
+- The Cancer Genome Atlas (TCGA)

 Part A: 5 min

 - Zoom in and out

 We are going to look at EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
 We will be looking at mutations and copy number aberrations and how they change gene expression.

 Our goal is to build a Visual Spreadsheet and understand the relationship between the columns of data.

 - 2.Type 'GDC TCGA Lung Adenocarcinoma (LUAD)', select this study from the drop down menu, and click 'To first variable'.

 - 3.Type 'EGFR', select the checkboxes for Gene Expression, Copy Number, and Somatic Mutation, and click 'To second variable'.